 This unusual level of uncertainty and change has created understandable anxiety and fear.
 We all have a need for a certain level of predictability.
 It allows us to plan and envisage a hopeful future, in which we have some sense of autonomy and control.
 We’re also biologically wired to identify patterns, connections, cause and effect in order to try and make sense of our lives.
 In other words, we tell ourselves stories on which we base our view of the world, giving us a sense of autonomy and control.
 When we experience catastrophic changes which distort our internally created story, it can leave us feeling powerless, helpless, stuck and alone.

 As lockdown measures continue to ease, there will be another period of transition.
 One which may lead to increased anxiety as we feel the pressure of expectations.
-Although some people will feel excited and positive about restrictions easing, others may feel overwhelmed at the thought of managing the competing demands of going back to work, getting children back to school, meeting up with family and friends, getting back into a regular routine or resuming studies.
+Although some people will feel excited and positive about restrictions easing, others may feel overwhelmed at the thought of managing the competing demands of going back to work, meeting up with family and friends and getting back into a regular routine or resuming studies.